Cancel anytime

 Ideal Investor Profile

-The ideal investor is someone seeking targeted exposure to the U.S. residential housing market and who understands the sector-specific risks involved.
+The ideal investor for HOMZ is someone seeking targeted exposure to the U.S. housing market, including its diverse segments and technology-driven innovation.
+Investors who believe in the long-term growth potential of the housing ecosystem would also benefit.

 Market Risk